 Sample from a well-maintained community can be both reliable and representative

-Our market communities Springboard America (U.S.) and Maru Voice Canada are well recruited and meticulously maintained communities of well profiled and engaged respondents.
+Our high-quality market communities, Maru Voice Canada and Springboard America (U.S.) are well recruited and meticulously maintained communities of well profiled and engaged respondents.
 They are a far cry from river and publisher sample and, having been recruited from many, many sources, are not skewed by being sourced primarily from something like a loyalty card.
 We know they are quality sample because we test them continuously.

 We test their validity and reliability in a few ways.
 One is by comparing our results to known “realities” like election results.
 Forecaster Nate Silver’s rating of online sample sources shows Springboard America is the most reliable in matching election results.